-This protocol seeks to enhance the working relationships between Members and Officers of the Council.
+This protocol seeks to set out the standards that the County Council expects Members and Officers to follow.
 Whilst the Protocol cannot be comprehensive it sets out guidance on some of the key issues that arise in those relationships.

 The Protocol reflects the principles underlying the respective Codes of Conduct, which apply to Members and Officers and the Principles of Public Life.